Shukor Adan

-Muhammad Shukor bin Adan (born 24 September 1979 in Malacca) is a former Malaysian professional footballer.
-He played for many teams in Malaysian Football League such as Selangor FC and also Negeri Sembilan FA.
-He plays mainly as a defensive midfielder but can also play as a centre back if he successfully arches.
+Muhammad Shukor bin Adan (born 24 September 1979), is a former Malaysian professional footballer.
+He played for many teams in Malaysian Football League such as Selangor and also Negeri Sembilan FA.
+He plays mainly as a defensive midfielder but can also play as a centre back.

 Shukor is the former captain of the Selangor team.
 He is a former member and former captain of the Malaysian national team of 2014 AFF Suzuki Cup campaign.
 He has been described as one of the top Malaysia midfielders in history.

 Club career

+Malacca

+Shukor started his football career with Malacca President Cup team in 1995.